MartinBriand/personal-website/README.md

 sudo apt install postgresql
 ```

-And start the service (you will have to redo it each time you work on the project)
+And start the service (you will have to redo this each time you work on the project)

 ```bash
 sudo service postgresql start